Navigating the Process of Importing Dogs and Cats to Malaysia

 - 64050 Sepang

 - Selangor Darul Ehsan

 Learn more about KLAQS and your pet’s quarantine experience here.

 Dogs and cats must be at least three months of age at the time of import.

-There is no restriction on the number of pets that can be imported by a person.
-However, the local authorities in Malaysia may have regulations pertaining to the number of dogs that can be kept within residential premises.
+There is no restriction on the number of pets a person can import.
+However, the local authorities in Malaysia may have regulations about the number of dogs that can be kept within residential premises.

 You are required to obtain an import permit to be able to import pets into Malaysia.
 PetRelocation can obtain the import permit on your behalf.
 Pets arriving without import permits may not be allowed entry by the animal quarantine officers at the point of entry.
-To import an exotic animal as a pet you may also be required to obtain approval from the Department of Wildlife Conservation and National Parks prior to applying for the import permit.
+To import an exotic animal as a pet, you may also be required to obtain approval from the Department of Wildlife Conservation and National Parks before applying for the import permit.

-For importation into Peninsular Malaysia, import permits shall be obtained from the Directors of State Veterinary departments or the Director General, Department of Veterinary Services, Malaysia.
-For importation into the States of Sabah and Sarawak, inquiries and application should be made to those states.
+For importation into Peninsular Malaysia, import permits shall be obtained from the Directors of State Veterinary departments or the Director General Department of Veterinary Services, Malaysia.
+For importation into the States of Sabah and Sarawak, inquiries and applications should be made to those states.

 The import permit is valid for 30 days from the date of issue.